LuisaGroup/luisa-compute-rs/README.md

 ## Safety
 ### API
-The API is 100% safe.
+Host-side safety: The API aims to be 100% safe on host side.
 However, the safety of async operations are gauranteed via staticly know sync points (such as `Stream::submit_and_sync`).
 If fully dynamic async operations are needed, user need to manually lift the liftime and use unsafe code accordingly.

+Device-side safety: Due to the async nature of device-side operations.
+It is both very difficult to propose a safe **host** API that captures **device** resource lifetime.
+While device-side safety isn't guaranteed at compile time, on `cpu` backend runtime checks will catch any illegal memory access/racing condition during execution.
+However, for other backends such check is either too expensive or impractical and memory errors would result in undefined behavior instead.

 ### Backend
 Safety checks such as OOB is generally not available for GPU backends.
 As it is difficult to produce meaningful debug message in event of a crash.
 However, the Rust backend provided in the crate contains full safety checks and is recommended for debugging.